Course Reserves Copyright Guidelines

 The Copyright Act allows individuals to photocopy copyrighted works without securing permission from the copyright owner when the photocopying amounts to a "fair use" of the material (Title 17 U.S. Code, section 107).
 In accepting personal copies for reserve, the Rod Library assumes that they have been made in compliance with the "fair use" provisions of Title 17 and the Rod Library's reserve "fair use" copyright guidelines.

-• The distribution of the same photocopied material occurs only once without seeking permission from the publisher.
-For subsequent use, written permission must be on file with the Circulation Desk.
+- The distribution of the same photocopied material occurs only once without seeking permission from the publisher.
+For subsequent use, written permission must be on file with the Library Services Desk.

 Electronic Course Reserves Copyright Guidelines